Least-Squares Finite Element Methods for nonlinear problems: A unified framework: A unified framework

 \section{A unified framework}

 The theoretical and computational framework presented so far, relies on general assumptions about the residual operator $\mathcal R$ and its Fréchet derivative.
-However, in many practical applications, the underlying PDE system exhibits additional structure and constraints that can be exploited to refine the convergence analysis.
+If the underlying system of PDEs exhibits additional structure and constraints the convergence analysis can be refined.
 This section introduces new assumptions designed to leverage these structural properties.
-In many practical applications, the system $\mathcal R (\bu) + \bff=\boldsymbol{0}$ often consists of multiple coupled equations.
-These equations typically involve the primal variable $u$ and additional flux or stress variables $\sigma$, introduced in Section \ref{sec:intro}.
-One of the equations then represents the a conservation law, such as the conservation of momentum.
-It is usually linear in $u$ and $\sigma$ and reads
+In many practical applications, the system $\mathcal R (\bu) + \bff=\boldsymbol{0}$ typically consists of multiple coupled equations.
+These equations typically involve the primal variable $u \in U$, an additional flux $\sigma\in \Sigma$ and source terms $f\in H_1$, $g\in H_2$ with $\bV = U\times \Sigma$ and $\bH = H_1\times H_2$ introduced in Section \ref{sec:intro}.
+The first equation typically represents a conservation law, usually linear in $u$ and $\sigma $